andreacutrera/shiny_app/README.md

 ### How to run the Application
 #### Specific commands

+In order to run this app, you must have R (<>) and RStudio (<>) installed on your personal computer.
-In order to run this app execute the following line on your console:
+Then you can execute the following line on your R console:
 ```
 shiny::runGitHub("shiny_app", "andreacutrera", ref="main")
 ```